Learn about how Nicholas Leonard was able to transform Detroit with the help of the clinic.

 You will assume primary responsibility for all matters affecting your clients under close faculty supervision.
 You will prepare for your client work through an intensive seminar and weekly supervision meetings.
 The course has three principal components:

 You will be responsible for interviewing and counseling clients; planning your matters; drafting legal documents, memos and correspondence; and managing relationships with your clients and others.
 You will identify the legal issues, research them, consider different alternatives, negotiate agreements, and implement client decisions.
 Each student team will normally work on several client matters throughout the semester.
 We try to accommodate, where possible, your particular areas of interest or expertise, but are bound to represent clients that have retained the clinic and feel a responsibility to consider the needs of clients that have requested our assistance.
 Students will learn various substantive areas of law.
-Students interact with client CEOs and board members.
+Students interact with client CEOs, business owners, and board members.
 At times, clinic students provide community education workshops on substantive law issues pertinent to the clinic's practice areas.

 Registration for the clinic happens through the clinic registration process.
 There are no formal prerequisites for the clinic.
 The substantive law of enterprise organizations, tax, nonprofit, land use, intellectual property, and employment are often used in client work.
 Prior experience in business or corporate law is not necessary.